fort-nix/nix-bitcoin/README.md

 Installing profiles
 ---
-The easiest way is to use the provided network.nix and configuration.nix with [nixops](https://nixos.org/nixops/manual/).
+The easiest way is to run `nix-shell env.nix` and then create a [nixops](https://nixos.org/nixops/manual/) deployment with the provided network.nix.
-Once you've set up nixops first run `./generate_secrets.sh` then continue with the deployment using nixops.

-At the moment this relies on using the unstable nixpkgs channel.
+Fix the FIXMEs in configuration.nix and deploy with nixops in nix-shell.

 The "all" profile requires 15 GB of disk space and 2GB of memory.

 Tutorial: install a nix-bitcoin node on Debian 9 Stretch in a VirtualBox